benjamin-chan/WSERLottery/WSERLottery.md

 }
 ```

-Reformat the `distn` matrix to an aggregated data frame for analysis.
+Reformat the `lottery2` matrix to an aggregated data frame for analysis.

 ```r
 tickets <- factor(as.vector(t(lottery2)))